RAYLIGHT FOR MAC 2.08

 You cannot import two P2 Cards or Disk Drives that have the same exact name.
 Rename the first one before connecting the second one.

-Some versions of FCP do not install a version of the Quicktime DVCPROHD codec that works with Intel processors and the Quicktime player.
+Some really old versions of FCP do not install a version of the Quicktime DVCPROHD codec that works with Intel processors and the Quicktime player.
 For example, if you have FCP 5.0, you cannot play DVCPROHD on an Intel processor, only a G5/G4 processor.
 If you are using 720p50 DVCPROHD format, you must have FCP 6 or later.

 Known issues with P2 Maker function: